hate5six/hate5sync/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/fbshqualaJc/0.jpg)](https://www.youtube.com/watch?v=fbshqualaJc)

 hate5sync is a dumb algorithm used to calculate the necessary offset for syncing separate audio/video sources in OBS.
 Play slate.mp4 on a device (ie your phone) pointed at the camera and microphone and record it within OBS.
 Let's call that recorded file <b>claptest.mp4</b>.
-For best results, cover the entire camera lens with the phone and minimize background noise.
-Run this script on claptest.mp4 and it will calculate the offset between the visual and acoustic peaks.
+For best results, cover the entire camera lens with the phone and minimize background noise. <b>Any light leaks or things besides the full black screen will trip the visual peak detector.</b> Run this script on claptest.mp4 and it will calculate the offset between the visual and acoustic peaks.
 Enter that value into the OBS "sync offset" field and you're done.

 <h2>Installation:</h2>